technomancy/leiningen/README.md

 ## Known Issues

-* The repl task will use the version of Clojure and Contrib that Leiningen uses, not the one specified by your project.

-* Projects that use Clojure 1.0 are supported, but the test task does not support clojure.contrib.test-is.
-This may be added with a plugin later.

 * The uberjar task uses everything in the lib directory.
 This may include dev dependencies or old dependencies; it's best to clean before creating an uberjar.